What can be repossessed?

 - if you entered the credit contract before 6 June 2015:

 - you sold the items originally listed as security and bought the other goods with the money

 - you bought the goods with money you borrowed from the same creditor (it says such goods can be claimed as security in your credit contract)

 If repossession agents take anything else, they are breaking the law.
 Contact the creditor and ask for those items to be returned – if they refuse to, you can make a claim at the Disputes Tribunal.
 The CAB or a Community Law Centre can help you with this.

 If a repossession agent knowingly claims someone's property that they have no right to take, you can go to the Police and have them charged with theft.
 If you are worried that a repossession agent will take property they are not entitled to under your security agreement, you can seek advice at the CAB, your Community Law Centre, your lawyer or by complaining to the Commerce Commission.

 Following repossession, a post-possession notice must be sent describing how you can reclaim the property that has been taken.
-See “What happens when a credit provider or debt collector wants to repossess something of mine? “ for an outline of the repossession process.
+Read our outline of the repossession process.